gsbabil/Google-Scholar-Gindex/README.md

 Goolge Scholar G-Index
 ======================

- - Calculates and adds G-Index in Google Scholar Profile
+ - Calculates and adds [G-Index](http://en.wikipedia.org/wiki/G-index). in Google Scholar Profile
- - The script can be used as a Greasemonkey/Scriptish/Tampermonkey script
+ - The script can be used as a [Greasemonkey](http://en.wikipedia.org/wiki/Greasemonkey) / [Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en) script
- - Or, you may just create a browser bookmark with the following address:
+ - Or, you may just create a browser bookmark with the following Javascript URL.
+ - Once the Google Scholar profile is loaded, just click the bookmark and it'll automatically calculate G-Index for you.

 ```javascript
 javascript:(function(){